Ekkehard-Schulze/precision-temperature-logger/firmware_temperature_logger_TMP117/DS3231_Set_Time.ino/README.md

 would set a time which is far more behind the real time.
 After setting the DS3231 RTC time, upload the application firmware to the microcontroller.

- To transfer a different time than the PC's system time, temporarily change the PC's system time to the intended time, compile and run the firmware, and then change the PC's system time back to the original.
+ To set a different time than the PC's system time, temporarily change the PC's system time to the intended time, compile and run the firmware, and then change the PC's system time back to the original.
 This approach can for example be used to set the clock to UTC.